rdon11306/Final_Poject/README.md

 # Financial Data Analysis Using Machine Learning

 ## Project Overview
 This project aims to analyze stock data by leveraging technical indicators and machine learning models to predict trends.
-By combining feature engineering with neural network models, we assess and forecast potential price movements.
+By combining feature engineering with neural network models, I can assess and forecast potential price movements.

 ## Objectives
 - Extract and calculate meaningful technical indicators from historical stock data.